MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 docker stop loadbalancer web consul
 {% endhighlight %}

-To start all the containers of this project, use the command
+To start all the containers of this project, use the command:
 {% highlight bash %}
 docker-compose up
 {% endhighlight %}

 It will start all the containers and show the logging output in the terminal/command line.

 Now it's time for the stuff its all about: scaling!
 To increase the amount of web servers to 5, you just have to give this command:
 {% highlight javascript bash %}
 Manss-MacBook-Air:scalingdemo Mans$ docker-compose scale web=5